Jacques’ question to John changed the world. We saw the blue sky and the birds were singing again.

-I remember vividly one time with two common friends of ours, the man a professor of Econometry, his wife our very dear friend Esther, a beautiful Brazilian photographer-artist.
+I remember vividly one time with two common friends of ours, the man a professor of Econometry, Alberto, and his wife our very dear friend Esther, a beautiful Brazilian artist photographer.
 Roberto wowed about Sao Paolo, the beauty of it, the marvels of this heavenly city.
 It so happens that Sao Paolo was exactly Esther’s city, where her father still lived, but that’s beside the point.
 I was a bit curious about his enthusiasm and asked him “Did it never disturb you seeing all the horrible poverty in this city or the surrounding shantytowns, the beggars, the children who barely had any clothes to wear and were constantly asking for a hand-out?”
 Roberto said “Siv, tu ne comprends pas.”
 That was Roberto.
 I should have expected it.
 Our friend Alberto said: “Non, Roberto, c’est toi qui ne comprends pas. ” Well, I have loved our friend Alberto ever since that day, and John kids me about it.
-He calls him the second man in my life.
+He calls Alberto the second man in my life.

 He will never be dead to me and it’s difficult to remember to use the past tense.
-So Roberto was passion, he was an intellectual and a great music lover of course, but he was a romantic above all.
-He enjoyed living.
+So Roberto was passion, he was an intellectual and a great music lover of course, but he was a lover of life above all.
 He did what he pleased, as long as he didn’t hurt anyone.
 He would be totally incapable of hurting anyone.
-He would never ever have put me down for my very leftist views.
-He respected me for who I was and there was mutual love and respect – love meaning so much more than sexual love.
-It’s sad how often people confuse love and sex, since very often they don’t even overlap.
+He would never ever have put me down for my very leftist political views.
+In fact, he was totally indifferent to politics, since he most likely thought it was all a sham.